maxpetul/C3X/README.txt

 INCLUDES (* = new in latest version):
 * AI enhancements:
-  - Allow AI to use artillery offensively
+  - Allow AI to use artillery in the field
   - Force AI to build more artillery and bombers
   - Replace leader unit AI to fix bugs and improve behavior
   - Fix bug preventing AI from filling its armies
-  - Discourage AI from mixing unit types in armies, prevent it from adding HN units
+  - Improve AI army composition to discourage mixing types & exclude HN units
 * Fix for immobile unit disembark crash
 * Fix for for houseboat bug
 Stack bombard